Longwater1234/WedemyServer/README.md

 ### Redis v6.0

-This project uses Redis for 2 things: Caching, and Storing User sessions.
+This project uses Redis for 2 main tasks: Caching, and Storing User sessions.
 You can download latest Redis (macOS & Linux) from https://redis.io/download.
 Windows users may download the latest stable .msi from [this Github repo](https://github.com/tporadowski/redis/releases).
 Or you could set it up with Docker.
 If you prefer the Cloud instead, you could try Redis Cloud at: https://redis.com/try-free/.
 Remember to replace _host, password and port_ for redis inside `application.yml` to match your running Redis instance.